We all know that Christmas is celebrated by billions of people around the world.

 Meanwhile in Hengyang, the second largest city in Hunan province, celebrating Christmas is not only forbidden for members of the party but, according to an official Weibo account, members of the public are “banned from occupying streets for parties and celebrations on Christmas Eve and Christmas Day”.

 Foreign teachers in China wanting to enjoy a traditional Christmas feast shouldn’t have a problem.

-Major hotel restaurants and some Western-style restaurants offer a Christmas lunch or dinner (or both), though it’s worth shopping around as quality and price can vary.
+Many hotel restaurants and Western-style restaurants offer a Christmas lunch or dinner (or both), though it’s worth shopping around as quality and price can vary.
 A buffet-style meal could easily set you back 300 yuan (US$40).

 If you prefer making the Christmas meal yourself, most of the trimmings can be picked up from foreign stores like Walmart, Metro and Carrefour.

-However, as you’re unlikely to have an oven you may want to give the roast turkey a miss!
+However, as you’re unlikely to have an oven you'll have to give the hot turkey a miss!